monkey-projects/oci-vault/README.md

 to allow the maximum flexibility when using the lib.
 You can inspect the http status code yourself.
 The body is automatically parsed from `JSON`, depending on the `Content-Type` header.

+Note also that pagination is not handled by these low-level calls, so you will have to do that yourselves.

 ### Encryption/Decryption